nasa/cumulus-docs/docs/deployment.md

 #### Prepare DAAC deployment repository {#prepare-deployment}

-If you already are working with an existing `<daac>-deploy` repository with appropriate configuration, skip to [Prepare AWS configuration](#prepare-config)
+_If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the current version of Cumulus, skip to [Prepare AWS configuration. ](#prepare-config)_

 Go to the same directory level as the cumulus repo download